 This project was a comprehensive assessment of the impact of heterosporosis on the harvestable biomass of yellow perch in a Minnesota lake.
 Results can be used to infer impacts to the fishery resource in general.
 This project also identified and addressed important knowledge gaps related to H. sutherlandae ecology, and prioritize future research to address the knowledge gaps that remain.

-Description: Heterosporis was first discovered in Minnesota in 1990 and has since been detected in approximately 30 waterbodies and is considered a disease of emerging concern in Minnesota.
+Heterosporosis was discovered in Leech Lake in 1990 and has since been detected in ~30 waterbodies and over a dozen species.
+Heterosporosis was identified as a high research priority by the 2014 MAISRC Research Needs Assessment because it can infect up to 40% of fish and we knew little about the disease or its population-level effects.
 This disease is caused by the parasite Heterosporis sutherlandae, which damages the skeletal muscle of susceptible fish and renders them unfit for human consumption, and can result in direct mortality.
-H. sutherlandae can infect up to 40% of the individuals in a wild population of game or bait fish and there is no known treatment.